 10 years 2.5%

+15 years an additional 2.5%

 20 years an additional 2.5%

 25 years an additional 2.5%

 30 years an additional 2.5%

 35 years an additional 2.5%

 - B. All employees in regular or limited-term part-time positions shall be entitled to longevity compensation in the same ratio to the longevity compensation received by employees in regular or limited-term full-time positions as the number of hours in the part-time work schedule is to the number of hours in the full-time work schedule. - C. Upon qualifying for longevity increase, any further pay increase shall be in addition thereto and not restricted or reduced by the longevity increase.